pniemczyk/boilerplate-gulp-haml-scss-es6-webpack/README.md

-# Boilerplate for Gulp + Webpack + HAML + SASS
+# Boilerplate for Gulp JS + HAML + SCSS
-Minimal setup for building modular javascript apps with ES6, HAML and SASS
+Minimal setup for building modular javascript apps with ES6, HAML and SCSS
 - HAML compilation to HTML
 - ES6 compilation to JS
-- SASS compilation to CSS
+- SCSS compilation to CSS
 - Separate build directory for easy deployments
 - Uglify to obscure and minify javascript
-- Webpack to bundle modules
 - Gulp watch for incremental builds (compiling on save)
 - Growl notifications
 - Assets copy